 It took almost two decades of innovative research and investment to reach that goal, but today SomaLogic operates the SomaScan® Platform, a new technology that makes protein measurement as straightforward as DNA measurement.
 With the SomaScan Platform, SomaLogic uniquely uncovers a deeper understanding of the real-time molecular bases of health and disease than is possible through genomic or other protein technologies.

-From these complex protein measurements, we computationally extract meaningful and precise health information, which we can offer to individuals and their health providers in the form of a growing menu of SomaSignal™ tests.
-The first set of SomaSignal tests are now available only through select physician practices in the Denver, Colorado area, but we are working on expanding both the number of tests and the number of providers over the coming months.
+From these complex protein measurements, we computationally extract meaningful and precise health information, which we intend to offer to individuals and their health providers in the form of a growing menu of SomaSignal™ tests.
+The first set of these tests are now available only through select physician practices in the Denver, Colorado area.
 Please contact us for more information.

 Today, SomaLogic has approximately 200 employees worldwide.
 It is headquartered in Boulder, Colorado.